jancbeck/kirby-responsive-images/README.md

 A simple drop-in implementation of [responsive images](https://responsiveimages.org/) for Kirby CMS.
 Automatically generates thumbnails for low-resolution devices.

 **Note:** This repository is no longer maintained.
-[Petition Bastian](https://github.com/getkirby/kirby/issues/new) if you want srcset support in Kirby.
+As of [3.1.0](https://github.com/getkirby/kirby/releases/tag/3.1.0) Kirby supports native Srcset generation.

 ## Installation